The University of Maine is unique in having undergraduate and graduate degree programs in both physics and engineering physics.

 For more information about our areas of research, visit our Research page!

-Our students and faculty are very active when it comes to writing research papers for publication in various books, periodicals and scientific journals.
+Our students and faculty are active in writing research publications for books, periodicals, and scientific journals.

 Feel free to look at a selection of the most recent department publications!